Get started with sleep apnea treatment

 Get custom-fit for an oral appliance

-During your visit, your dentist will determine which type of appliance is best for you.
+Once your physician refers you for an oral appliance, it’s time to return to your AADSM Qualified Dentist.
+During the visit, your dentist will determine which type of appliance would work best for you.
 To make your personalized appliance, your dentist will take impressions of your teeth.
-Once your oral appliance has been created – often in less than 3 weeks – your dentist will show you how to wear and adjust it to ensure maximum comfort and efficacy.
+Once your oral appliance has been created – often in less than two weeks – your dentist will show you how to wear it and adjust it to ensure maximum comfort and efficacy.

 Enjoy better sleep, fast!